Table of Contents

 I (Kalie) have always struggled with portion control.
 To help with accountability, the guides in our digital download bundle Well-Balanced Meals Made Easy have become my Holy Grail for portions.
-I'm a visual girl, so being able to look at our hand to determine how much of something we should be eating (a palm-size amount of meat) or relate portions to tangible things, such as a ping pong ball-size amount of fat (like nut butter), has really helped me.
+I'm a visual girl, so being able to look at my hand to determine how much of something I should be eating (a palm-size amount of meat) or relate portions to tangible things, such as a ping pong ball-size amount of fat (like nut butter), has really helped me.
 If portion control is something you struggle with too, check them out!

 Snacking (the struggle is REAL)

-We try not to snack unless we're actually hungry... which is another area I (Kalie) struggle with on a daily basis.
+Try not to snack unless you're actually hungry… This is another area I (Kalie) used to struggle with on a daily basis.
 Since becoming aware of my tendency to want to snack when I’m feeling bored, tired and anxious, I’m now able to control my urges and avoid snacking to satisfy a feeling rather than hunger.

 - What is driving me to want to eat right now?
 How am I feeling?

-Balance baby, BALANCE
+Balance baby, BALANCE — The 80/20 Approach

 We allow ourselves treats throughout the week because, honestly, we couldn’t live without a little ice cream or a cookie once in awhile.
 That’s where The 80/20 Approach comes into play (80% of the time we aim to eat healthy, 20% treats).
 The math is simple: We eat three well-balanced meals a day, so four meals a week are reserved to indulge in our favorites.

 Self-awareness and accountability

 We’ve found that holding ourselves accountable by writing down what we’re eating and visually seeing it snaps us back into proper portion control pretty quickly!
 (When you know you have to write down those 2 tablespoons of nut butter that you ate simply because you’re bored, you think twice before eating it.)